 In infections caused by Ehrlichia canis, signs commonly progress from short to longterm, depending on the strain of the organism and the immune status of the host.
-In short-term cases, there is fever, widespread inflammation of the lymph nodes, enlargement of the spleen, and a decrease in the number of platelets in the bloodstream.
+In short-term cases, there is fever, widespread swelling of the lymph nodes, enlargement of the spleen, and a decrease in the number of platelets in the bloodstream.
 In addition, there may be loss of appetite, depression, loss of stamina, stiffness and reluctance to walk, swelling of the limbs or scrotum, and coughing or difficulty in breathing.
 Most short-term cases are seen in the warmer months, when ticks are active.
 During this phase of infection, death is rare and the infected animal may recover spontaneously.
 The recovered dog may remain free of signs thereafter, or longterm disease may develop.

 Longterm ehrlichiosis caused by Ehrlichia canis may develop in any breed of dog, but certain breeds (such as German Shepherds) may be predisposed.
 Longterm infection does not vary with the seasons.
 Signs depend on which organs are affected and may include enlargement of the spleen, kidney failure, and inflammation of the lungs, eye, brain and spinal cord.
 If the brain and spinal cord are involved, there may be problems with the nervous system, such as lack of coordination, depression, partial paralysis, and increased sensitivity to a normally painless touch.
 Severe weight loss is common.
+Affected dogs often have abnormally low levels of platelets or other blood cells.
+Platelets are necessary for blood clotting, so a dog with severely low platelets can have bleeding from the nose, blood in the urine or stool, or abnormal bruising on the skin or gums.

 The most important preventive steps are those that control ticks, the most common source of the disease.
 Keeping your dog away from areas known to harbor ticks is a step you can take.
 Preventive medications that will keep your dog from being infested with ticks are also available from your veterinarian.
 Any ticks found on your dog should be promptly and properly removed to prevent the spread of disease.
 Remove any ticks by using fine-pointed tweezers to grasp the head of the tick (right where it enters the skin).
 Pull the tick straight off, making sure not to grasp or squeeze its body.
 If there are multiple ticks, it may be best to have your veterinarian remove them and examine your dog.